PaulApivat/paulapivat/content/post/case_ribbon_aave_vault/index.md

 ![aave vault wallet](./aave_vault_wallet.png)

-This is fine and all, but not what I'm looking for 😢 Rather than the amount of AAVE token in the contract's wallet (~254), I'm looking to see how many AAVE tokens users have *deposited* in the vault (~5725), so now I'm going to dig into the contract.
+This is fine, but not what I'm looking for 😢

+Rather than the amount of AAVE token in the contract's wallet (~254), I'm looking to see how many AAVE tokens users have *deposited* in the vault (~5725), so now I'm going to dig into the contract.

 ### Exploring the Contract Code